winter-telescope/mirar/.github/CONTRIBUTING.rst

         :target: https://coveralls.io/github/winter-telescope/winterdrp?branch=main
         :align: center
 * **Keep the code well-documented** When you write code, it is easier to understamd 'what' than 'why'.
 People are not mind-readers, and this includes your future self.
 This is where documentation helps.
 If you add doctstrings following the `standard python style <https://peps.python.org/pep-0287/>`_, the code can be automatically converted to documentation.
+* **Keep the code style clean** Everyone has their own coding style.
+But for colloborative projects, we need to ensure consistency.
+We use various automated toold to check and reformat code, and all new code commited should inform to these standards.
+See :ref:`here`.

 Updating the documentation
 --------------------------